ZJU-FAST-Lab/Swarm-Formation/README.md

 source devel/setup.bash
 roslaunch ego_planner normal_hexagon.launch
 ```
+You can now use "2D Nav Goal" in rviz to publish the goal for swarm formation navigation.

+**Now only two forms are supported to specify the target point.**
+You need to specify the value of **flight_type** in run_in_sim.launch:
+flight_type=3: use 2D Nav Goal to select goal.
+flight_type=2: use global waypoints.

 Finally, you can see a normal hexagon formation navigating in random forest map.

 <p align = "center">